Skip to main content

 • Use contextual embeddings, RAG, or classifier models

-• Implement their own budget and ROAS controls
+• Implement their own budget and outcome controls

 Brand Agents do not receive PlatformRequests.
-Brand Agents receive a ContextRequest, which uses a UCP-like format with enriched context fields for bidding decisions.
-It is a privacy-preserving, operator-derived representation of user intent used solely for bidding decisions.
+Brand Agents receive a ContextRequest - a privacy-preserving, operator-derived representation of user intent used solely for participation decisions.

 Privacy guarantees